lapy.diffgeo

 Mesh geometry.

-Scalar function at vertices.
+Scalar function at vertices, shape (n_vertices,).

 Returns:

-3d gradient vector at each element.
+3D gradient vector at each element, shape (n_elements, 3).

 Raises: